- Stock options and restricted stock units (RSUs) are two types of equity compensation that companies offer their employees.

-With all of the big IPOs happening this year – Uber, Pinterest, Lyft, and more – we’ve been taking a lot of time here on Daily Capital to review the nuts and bolts of employee equity compensation.
-RSUs and stock options are both common ways that employers compensate their employees with equity, but companies don’t always do the best job of educating folks on what their holdings are actually worth.
-The first step towards understanding the value of your equity is simply knowing the ins and outs of how it works.
+When considering your overall compensation, you should pay attention to what’s beyond your paycheck.
+Stock options and restricted stock units (RSUs) are both super common ways that employers compensate their employees with equity, but companies don’t always do the best job of educating folks on what their holdings are actually worth.
+The first step towards understanding the value of your equity is simply understanding the ins and outs of what these holdings are and how they work.
 So, let’s break it down.

-Restricted stock units (RSUs) and stock options are both forms of employee equity compensation — or non-cash compensation — offered to an employee by an employer.
+RSUs and stock options are both forms of employee equity compensation — or non-cash compensation — offered to an employee by an employer.
 RSUs and options are generally the most common forms of equity compensation, but they are very different and you will want to approach them with different strategies to maximize your net worth.
-So, what is exactly is the difference between RSUs vs. stock options?
+So, what exactly is the difference between RSU and stock options?

 What Are Stock Options?